- It's Subjective

 Bitcoin's code is open source meaning anyone can freely view, audit, modify or redistribute it.
 This means that the project is open to everyone for collaboration which is great for bug checking and innovation.

 As a result, anyone can copy+paste Bitcoin's code to create their own altcoin.
 A developer can also work to improve Bitcoin and potentially have the changes implemented.

 Bitcoin is a protocol and it doesn't know what a border is.
 This means any person or machine can connect to the network at any location.

 No permission is required from a government, bank, authority, regulatory body or company.
-It does not matter how old you are, where you live, who your leaders are, if you have legal documents, what gender, what religion or what color you are - Bitcoin is a protocol and it does not care.
+It doesn't matter how old you are, where you live, who your leaders are, if you have legal documents, what gender, what religion or what color you are - Bitcoin is a protocol and it does not care.

 Bitcoin's blockchain is digital data, yet it's immutable meaning once the digital data is recorded, it can never be changed.
-This is an extremly important characteristic of Bitcoin and has some very special usecases for things like money.
+This is an extremely important characteristic of Bitcoin and has some very special usecases for things like money.

-In this regard, the Bitcoin blockchain offers an un-matched level of transparency that was never available before.
-In addition, the blockchain allows Bitcoin to be used for other applications beyond transfer of value.
+In this regard, the Bitcoin blockchain offers an un-matched level of transparency that didn't exist before.
+In addition, the blockchain allows Bitcoin to be used for other applications beyond ownership of money.